 Every year, Point Reyes National Seashore attracts droves of flower lovers to its rugged coastal bluffs and mossy Douglas fir forests.
-The park’s champion flower walk is the 1.4-mile, bluff-top Chimney Rock Trail, with an overflowing banquet of poppies, owl’s clover, tidy tips, checkerbloom, paintbrush, Douglas iris, and footsteps-of-spring.
+The park’s champion flower walk is the 2 kilometre, bluff-top Chimney Rock Trail, with an overflowing banquet of poppies, owl’s clover, tidy tips, checkerbloom, paintbrush, Douglas iris, and footsteps-of-spring.
 If you can’t get enough flower power here, drive over to Abbotts Lagoon, where an easy walk rewards you with more golden poppies than you can shake a stick at.

 On the San Francisco Peninsula, the premier wildflower trail is at Russian Ridge Preserve.
-From mid-April to late May, its grasslands explode in a fireworks display of colorful mule’s ears, poppies, lupine, goldfields, Johnny jump-ups, and blue-eyed grass.
+From mid-April to late May, its grasslands explode in a fireworks display of colourful mule’s ears, poppies, lupine, goldfields, Johnny jump-ups, and blue-eyed grass.
 And on clear days, the views of the Half Moon Bay coast will take your breath away.

 Peak season: June and July

-Spring typically doesn’t reach the High Sierra until July—and when it does, it arrives in a colorful parade of options (check out our guide to summer wildflower hikes in the Sierra).
+Spring typically doesn’t reach the High Sierra until July—and when it does, it arrives in a colourful parade of options (check out our guide to summer wildflower hikes in the Sierra).
 For an earlier look, hike the Sagehen Creek Trail, near Truckee, as early as June.
 You’ll spot western peony in the woodlands, thousands of pink shooting stars in the meadows, and—if you catch its roughly weeklong bloom—a carpet of blue camas lilies crowding Sagehen Meadow.